ZIB-IOL/Boscia.jl/docs/src/reference/0_reference.md

 # API Reference

-The pages in this section reference the documentation for specific types and functions.
+In this section we present the algorithm interface and the possible settings.